paperduck/algo/README.md

-Algorithmic Trading Daemon ("algo")
+#Algorithmic Trading Daemon ("algo")

-There are two pieces to this project; the trading daemon and backtesting.
+There are three pieces to this project, as with any algorithmic trading: backtesting, forward testing, and live trading.

-# Daemon
+## Backtesting
+- Backtesting will consist of a MySQL database with historical data.
+The daemon iterates through the historical data to simulate live trading.
+- The backtesting modules will use a strategy module as it is, so that strategy modules are blind to whether they are being used for backtesting or live trading.
+This eliminates the need to re-write strategy code for backtesting versus live trading.

+## Forward Testing
+- Same as live trading, except fake money is used.
+- The "practice" variable in the config file is toggled to `True`.

+## Live Trading
-- Currently the trading daemon exists as a Python script `daemon.py`.
+- The main program is referred to as a "daemon", and exists in `daemon.py`.
+- Run it like this: `# python3 daemon.py`.
 - This utilizes a custom-built API (`oanda.py`), which in turn uses Oanda's REST API.
 Oanda is the Forex dealer I use.
 - Each strategy gets its own module, for example the `fifty.py` strategy module encapsulates one simple strategy.

-# Backtesting
-- Backtesting will consist of a MySQL database with historical data and the `backtesting.py` module that iterates through the historical data and simulates live trading.
-- The backtesting module will use a strategy module the same way the daemon uses the strategy module, so that strategy modules are blind to whether they are being used for backtesting or live trading.
-This eliminates the need to re-write strategy code for backtesting versus live trading.

-# Platform Design
+## Platform Design
 - Everything is designed with scalability and modularity in mind.
+- Strategy modules can be used or not used arbitrarily, with only trivial changes to the daemon.
-- Once a strategy module passes backtesting, the file can be moved from the backtesting directory into the daemon directory, with only trivial changes to the code.
+- Strategy modules can be used for backtesting, forward testing, and live trading with only trivial changes to the strategy module.
-- The daemon is designed such that it can handle any number of strategies at any given time.
+- The daemon is designed such that it can handle  number of strategies at any given time.